Everything You Need to Know About a Dependant’s Pass in Singapore

 The documents must be in English and if they’re not, you need to get them translated by a professional translator.

-Once your employer has the required documents, they can apply for your family’s Dependant’s Pass manually or online after paying for the application fee.
+Once your employer has the required documents, they can apply for your family’s Dependant’s Pass manually or online after paying the $105 application fee for each pass.
 They may pay the fee for you or ask you to do so on your family’s behalf.

 Once your family members are in Singapore, your employer can continue the application process for them.
-Your employer needs to pay an application fee to submit another online application.
+You or your employer need to pay another fee of $225 per pass for it to be issued.

-When this application is approved, your employer will receive a notification letter to give to your family members, allowing them to enter or leave Singapore freely and get their Dependant’s Pass card.
+When this application is approved, you and your employer will receive a notification letter by email, which allows your family members to travel in and out of the country while waiting for their physical card.

-After completing this process, your family members should receive their Dependant’s Pass card in the mail within four days.
+After completing the registration process, your family members should receive their Dependant’s Pass card in the mail within four days.

 What Happens if the Dependant’s Pass Application is Rejected?